e-mcfarlane/Homework1/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+Zelle currently utilizes the RTP Network(7) which was launched by The Clearing House in November 2017 as a way to bring real-time payments to individuals(8).
+Little is known about the exact implementation, however, Modern Treasury describes RTP as (9) a 24/7 instant "push/credit" transfer service to complete with ACH payments and Wire Transfers and offers distinct advantages, such as instant settlement time, "credit" pushes (i.e. no failures due to insufficent funds), and low cost-per payment.
 ## Landscape:

 * What domain of the financial industry is the company in?